ehsong/ehsong.github.io/_pages/research.md

 {% include base_path %}

 My research interests span across topics such as civil society and NGO policy, authoritarianism, and international affairs in East Asia with a regional focus primarily on China and secondarily on the two Koreas.
-My methodological interests lies in survey experiments and text mining.
+My methodological interests lies in survey experiments, text analyses, case studies and process-tracing.

 ## Authoritarianism